Alfastrek/DevCraft/README.md

 # DevCraft : Real-Time Code/Text Editor for Learners and Collaborations.

-**DevCraft** is a live collaborative code editor website where users can write, edit, and share JavaScript code in real-time.
+**DevCraft** is a live collaborative code editor website where users can write, edit, and share multiple Coding Languages with compilation in real-time.
 It offers syntax highlighting, user notifications, and seamless collaboration for teams or individuals.

 ### 🌐 Deployment Link
 [DevCraft](https://devcraft.aradhya.site)